BGR360/TwentyFourSolver/README.md

 ## Current Stats

-My algorithm is **4.4 times** as fast as the brute-force algorithm.
+My algorithm is **4.4 times** as efficient as the brute-force algorithm.

 My algorithm outperforms the brute-force **78.2%** of the time.